overextended/overextended.github.io/docs/ox_inventory/Getting Started/index.md

 ### Production Build

 The user interface included with the source code must be compiled.
-You can compile it youself by following the [build guide](./Guides/inventory_ui), otherwise download a production build below.
+You can compile it yourself by following the [build guide](./Guides/inventory_ui), otherwise download a production build below.

 <ResourceLinks repo="https://github.com/overextended/ox_inventory/releases/latest"></ResourceLinks>